Stereographic Markov Chain Monte Carlo: SPS: Isotropic Targets

 {Under the above assumptions, it suffices to study the path of the absolute value of the ``latitude'' $z_{d+1}$ of SPS.
 Informally, the ``stationary phase'' of SPS is the period in which $z_{d+1}=\bigO(d^{-1/2})$ and the ``transient phase'' is the period in which $|z_{d+1}|$ is larger than $\bigO(d^{-1/2})$.
-Somehow surprisingly, by analyzing the proposed ``latitude'' $\hat{z}_{d+1}$, we can show that the SPS enjoys the \emph{blessings of dimensionality}: the number of iterations for the ``latitude' of SPS to decrease to $\bigO(d^{-1/2})$ \emph{decreases} with the dimension $d$.
-This implies (informally) the ``transient phase'' of SPS is $\bigO(1)$.}
+Somehow surprisingly, by analyzing the proposed ``latitude'' $\hat{z}_{d+1}$, we can (informally) show that the SPS enjoys the \emph{blessings of dimensionality}: the number of iterations for the ``latitude'' of SPS to decrease to $\bigO(d^{-1/2})$ \emph{decreases} with the dimension $d$.
+This implies (informally) that the ``transient phase'' of SPS is $\bigO(1)$ and it decreases with dimension.